 Building on this idea, the Aga Khan emphasised the need for strong Civil Society institutions in Africa’s quest for development, noting that Civil Society has often been underappreciated, marginalised or even dismissed.

-“I focus on Civil Society because I think its potential is often under-appreciated as we become absorbed in debates about the most effective programs of governments and others, or the most successful business strategies.
+“I focus on Civil Society because I think its potential is often under-appreciated as we become absorbed in debates about the most effective programmes of governments and others, or the most successful business strategies.
 But, in fact, it is often the quality of the third sector, Civil Society, that is the “difference-maker”.
 It not only complements the work of the private and public sectors, it can often help complete that work,” he said.

 He lauded the positive role Civil Society played at key junctions in Africa’s recent history.
 “The influence of Civil Society has also been felt at seminal moments in the continent’s recent history, for example: in shaping the Arusha Accords which recently ended 12 years of civil war in Burundi, in the peaceful resolution of the violent clashes in Kenya following the 2007 elections, in the drafting of a new promising Tunisian Constitution, and in the courageous response to the Ebola crisis” he said.

 For more information, please contact: